open62541/open62541/doc/tutorial_server_firstSteps.rst

 GCC, Clang and MinGW32 are all known to be working).
 The compilation instructions are given for GCC but should be straightforward to adapt.

-It will also be very helpfull to install an OPC UA Client with a graphical frontend, such as UAExpert by Unified Automation.
+It will also be very helpful to install an OPC UA Client with a graphical frontend, such as UAExpert by Unified Automation.
 That will enable you to examine the information model of any OPC UA server.